AP NewsBreak: Pilot who crashed his own home had hangar code

-SALT LAKE CITY (AP) — A man who flew a plane into his own house after he had been arrested for assaulting his wife had full access to his employer’s plane because he had earned the firm’s trust, the president of the Utah company said Tuesday.
+SALT LAKE CITY (AP) — A man who died when he flew a plane into his own house after he had been arrested for assaulting his wife had full access to his employer’s plane because he had earned the firm’s trust, the president of the Utah company said Tuesday.

 Duane Youd, 47, was a “rock-solid” employee and a good person during 13 months as company pilot, Leon Van Sickle told The Associated Press.
 He is the president of the VanCon, Inc., a general engineering company.

-He said Youd had the digital access code to the airplane hangar, though he had no idea he take the plane early Monday.
+He said Youd had the digital access code to the airplane hangar, though he had no idea he would take the plane early Monday.
 Youd was a stellar pilot who flew employees to business meetings around North America in the company’s only plane, a twin-engine Cessna 525, Van Sickle said.

 “He’s the manager of the plane,” Van Sickle said.
 “He had full access to it. . .
 It all boils to trust.
 I don’t know what we would have done different.
 He flies with our lives at stake and we thoroughly trusted him beyond measure.
 He took great care of us.
 He never took chances.
 Everything was by the book.”